publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch209/schIII/ptA/m__us_usc_t52_s21081.md

             (B) satisfy the requirement of subparagraph (A) through the use of at least one direct recording electronic voting system or other voting system equipped for individuals with disabilities at each polling place; and

-            (C) if purchased with funds made available under subchapter II of this chapter on or after January 1, 2007, meet the voting system standards for disability access (as outlined in this paragraph).
+            (C) if purchased with funds made available under subchapter II on or after January 1, 2007, meet the voting system standards for disability access (as outlined in this paragraph).

         (4) __Alternative language accessibility__